-Andrea Hamlen-Ridgely, MEd, Instructor: Ms. Hamlen-Ridgely joined the LCSC in 2007 as one of its founding faculty members.
+Andrea Hamlen-Ridgely, MEd, Communications Assistant Professor: Ms. Hamlen-Ridgely joined the LCSC in 2007 as one of its founding faculty members.
 An experienced editor, writing consultant, and teacher, she helped shape the vision, mission, and processes of the center.
 Ms. Hamlen-Ridgely holds a BA in English from the University of Mary Washington and an MEd in Adult Education from the Pennsylvania State University.

-To access the MCU Communications Style Guide, 10th Edition, Click Here.
+To access the MCU Communications Style Guide, 13th Edition, Click here.